intelsmartedgeons/docs/experience-kits/provisioning/provisioning.md

 ## Overview

-The Intel® Smart Edge Open automated provisioning process relies on the [Intel® Edge Software Provisioner](https://github.com/intel/Edge-Software-Provisioner) (ESP).
-It provides a method of installation operating system automatically and the Intel® Smart Edge Open cluster deployment.
+The Intel® Smart Edge automated provisioning process relies on the [Intel® Edge Software Provisioner](https://github.com/intel/Edge-Software-Provisioner) (ESP).
+It provides a method of installation operating system automatically and the Intel® Smart Edge cluster deployment.

 The Developer Experience Kit provides the `dek_provision.py` command-line utility, using the Intel® Edge Software Provisioner toolchain to deliver a smooth installation experience.